Skip to content

 Java Shell (jshell)

-• Interactive mode
+• Interactive mode for experimentation.

-• Script mode with .jsh files
+• Script mode using .jsh files.

 Compiler Functions